-Thirteen (13) credits from the Mechatronics Specialist Career Pathway Certificate are transferable into the Industrial Maintenance Technician diploma or 23 credits are transferable into the Industrial Maintenance Technician, Associate of Applied Science program.
+Seven (7) credits from the CNC Operator Career Pathway Certificate are transferable into the NICC Computer Numerical Control (CNC) Machinist Technician diploma program.
 In order to earn NICC credit for Career Pathway Certificate coursework, students must earn a minimum grade of C-.

 *Manufacturing Skill Standards Council (MSSC) is an industry-led, training, assessment and certification system based upon industry-defined and federally endorsed national standards and is the gold standard for front-line industrial training.

-It is easy to apply to the Mechatronics Specialist Career Pathway Certificate program!
+It is easy to apply to the CNC Operator Career Pathway Certificate program!
 Simply follow the steps below to complete the application and assessment process.

 Step 1: Attend a Jobs with a Future Event